-TERM DEFINITION/EXPLANATION Airworthiness Codes Product airworthiness requirements, applicable to the design of a product, that are approved by a competent airworthiness authority for the use with standardised aircraft categories (e.g. EASA CS, FAA FAR, STANAG, Def-STAN, etc.).
+TERM DEFINITION/EXPLANATION Airworthiness The ability of an aircraft, or other airborne equipment or system, to operate in flight and on ground without significant hazard to aircrew, ground-crew, passengers (where relevant) or to other third parties.
+Airworthiness Codes Product airworthiness requirements, applicable to the design of a product, that are approved by a competent airworthiness authority for the use with standardised aircraft categories (e.g. EASA CS, FAA FAR, STANAG, Def-STAN, etc.).
 Airworthiness Directive A document issued or adopted by the Authority which mandates actions to be performed on an aircraft to restore an acceptable level of safety, when evidence shows that the safety level of this aircraft may otherwise be compromised.
 Airworthiness Limitation Item This is an item arising from a system safety analysis that has been shown to have failure mode(s) associated with an unsafe condition.
 Approved Organisation An Organisation which has been approved by an Authority and deemed to have met their applicable Regulations or Requirements.
 Artefact An airworthiness related document, either hard copy or electronic, that can be used as evidence in making an airworthiness judgement.
-Authority Unless otherwise defined in specific European Military Airworthiness Requirements, Authority means a National Military Airworthiness Authority responsible for the airworthiness of military aircraft hereto and "the Authorities" means all the military Authorities responsible for airworthiness hereto.
+Authority Unless otherwise defined in specific European Military Airworthiness Requirements, Authority means a National Military Airworthiness Authority responsible for the airworthiness of military aircraft.
 Base Maintenance Maintenance tasks falling outside the criteria for Line Maintenance.
 Certification Recognition that a product, part or appliance, organisation or person complies with the applicable airworthiness requirements followed by the declaration of compliance.
 Certificate of Release to Service This is a statement, signed by an appropriately authorised person, on behalf of an approved organisation, which asserts that maintenance has been properly carried out.
 The Certificate of Release to Service contains the basic details of the maintenance carried out, the date that it was completed and the identification details (may include an authorisation stamp) of the person issuing the certificate.
 Certification Review Item A document recording Deviations, Special Conditions, new Means of Compliance or any other certification issue which requires clarification and interpretation, or represents a major technical or administrative issue.
 Certifying Staff Personnel responsible for the release of an aircraft or a component after production and/or maintenance.

-Edition Number: 1.3 Edition Date: 10 October 2017 Status: Approved Page 10 /16 EUROH NUMBEL L.S EUILIOH Date.
-10 Octobel 2017 Status, Applituted 1 au c 10/10
+Edition Number: 1.4 Edition Date: 29 Jan.
+2021 Status: Approved Page 10 /16 Edition Number, 1.4 EUILION Date, 29 Jan.
+2021 Status, Approved raue I u /Io I